Design Principles [Complete Definition with Examples]

-Simply defined, design principles are a set of time-proven guidelines that humans have put together through trial and error for understanding how to represent the world.
-Design principles serve as a map that we use to arrange visual materials (shapes, colors, lines, etc.) in the best way possible, according to a specific intention, strategy, or objective.
+They serve as a map to arrange visual materials (shapes, colors, lines, etc.) in the best way possible, according to a specific intention, strategy, or objective.

-In this post, I explain what design principles are and mean for graphic design and give you some examples of how these principles are applied in design.
+In this post, I explain in detail what design principles are and mean for graphic design and give you specific examples of how these principles are applied in design.

 You can view the principles of design as a set of guiding rules about what works and does not work in the arrangement of visual raw materials.